AckerlyXu/heima/articles/hdinsight/hdinsight-develop-deploy-java-mapreduce-linux.md

 ms.tgt_pltfrm: na
 ms.devlang: Java
 ms.topic: article
-origin.date: 05/17/2017
+origin.date: 08/07/2017
-ms.date: 07/24/2017
+ms.date: 09/18/2017
-ms.author: v-dazen
+ms.author: v-haiqya

 ---
 # Develop Java MapReduce programs for Hadoop on HDInsight

 Learn how to use Apache Maven to create a Java-based MapReduce application, then run it with Hadoop on Azure HDInsight.

+> [!NOTE]
+> This example was most recently tested on HDInsight 3.6.

 ## <a name="prerequisites"></a>Prerequisites

-* [Java JDK](http://www.oracle.com/technetwork/java/javase/downloads/) 8 or later (or an equivalent, such as OpenJDK)...
+* [Java JDK](http://www.oracle.com/technetwork/java/javase/downloads/) 8 or later (or an equivalent, such as OpenJDK).

     > [!NOTE]
     > HDInsight versions 3.4 and earlier use Java 7.
-HDInsight 3.5 uses Java 8.
+HDInsight 3.5 and greater uses Java 8.

 * [Apache Maven](http://maven.apache.org/)